Due to reconstruction the exhibition is temporarily closed.

-The CITES showcase and an interactive stand help spread public awareness on the Washington Convention.
+The CITES exhibition help spread public awareness on the Washington Convention.
 Showcased are the most common illegal items people acquire on their travels: Eastern medical products, cosmetics, crocodile and snake products, furs, snakes in alcohol bottles, corals, seashells, hunting trophies, and so on.

 These items have been sourced from the museum’s collection, or were confiscated from tourists or merchants because of non-compliance with CITES regulations.